CS1337 Computer Science 1

 programming environment.
 If you do get Visual Studio, get the 2015

-version, or at least the 2013 version.
+version or later.
 The lab computers have this loaded.
 If you want

 a personal copy, you have two choices.
 The